kachick/wait-other-jobs/README.md

     if: ${{ github.actor == 'renovate[bot]' }}
     steps:
       - uses: actions/checkout@v3
-      - name: Wait other jobs
+      - name: Wait for other jobs to pass or fail
         uses: kachick/wait-other-jobs@v1.3.0
         timeout-minutes: 10
       - name: Approve and merge